tackline/Play-Serializer/README.md

 DO NOT USE THIS.
 It's Christmas time.
 I haven't written a serializer.
 There's loads of bad ones about.
 Seems easy.

+NB: This code as absolutely not safe.
+You knew that.
+It reads and writes private fields with no opt-in check.

 Goals

  - See how easy it is to write a serializer.